OpenEvalProject/evals/manuscripts/elife-98922/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/98922/elife-98922-fig5-v1.jpg)

-**Figure 5.:** Black lines show significant associations, with single-trial regression coefficients (20 participants, 16627 trials), and significance indicated by the text, dashed red lines show significant mediations (permutation testing), and dashed orange lines show significant mediated moderations (permutation testing). (a) There was no mediation of the incentive effect on residual velocity by the mean CNV (1200:1500 ms). (b) However, CNV does partially mediate the effect of incentive on saccadic RT (dashed red line shows the indirect effect, which is the partial mediation). (c) Mediated moderation analysis: CNV mediated the moderation of trihexyphenidyl (THP) on the incentive effect.Figure 5—source data 1.Figure 5—source data 2.
+**Figure 5.:** Black lines show significant associations, with single-trial regression coefficients (20 participants, 16627 trials), and significance indicated by the text, dashed red lines show significant mediations (permutation testing), and dashed orange lines show significant mediated moderations (permutation testing). (a) There was no mediation of the incentive effect on residual velocity by the mean CNV (1200:1500 ms). (b) However, CNV does partially mediate the effect of incentive on saccadic RT (dashed red line shows the indirect effect, which is the partial mediation). (c) Mediated moderation analysis: CNV mediated the moderation of trihexyphenidyl (THP) on the incentive effect.

 However, RT did show a significant mediation of the incentive effect by CNV: incentive predicted RT: (β=−0.0868, t(1,16,476)=−14.9330, p<0.0001); incentive predicted CNV (β=−0.9122, t(1,16,476)=−12.1800, p<0.0001); and CNV predicted RT when included alongside incentive (β=0.0127, t(1,16,475)=21.3160, p<0.0001).
 The CNV mediated the effect of incentive on RT, reducing the absolute beta-coefficient (β=−0.0752, t(1,16,475)=−13.0570, p<0.0001; change in absolute coefficient: Δβ=–0.0116).
 We assessed the significance of this change via permutation testing, shuffling the CNV across trials (within participants) and calculating the change in absolute beta-coefficient for the incentive effect on RT when the permuted CNV was included as a mediator.
 We repeated this 2500 times to build a null distribution of Δβ, and calculated the proportion with equal or stronger reductions for a one-tailed p-value, which was highly significant (p<0.0001).
 This suggests that the incentive effect on RT is partially mediated by the CNV’s amplitude during the preparation period, and this is not the case for residual velocity.